kaylaabner/DreamLab/README.md

 ### Using XPath to extract information

-For this activity, you'll need the [XPath Helper Chrome extension](https://chrome.google.com/webstore/detail/xpath-helper/hgimnogjllphhhkhlmebbmlgjoejdpjl) (and also to get using a Chromium-based browser like Brave or Google Chrome).
+For this activity, you'll need the [XPath Helper Chrome extension](https://chrome.google.com/webstore/detail/xpath-helper/hgimnogjllphhhkhlmebbmlgjoejdpjl) and a Chromium-based browser like Brave or Google Chrome.
 Take a minute to get that installed.
 XPath Helper lets you test out queries on a webpage, and you can use it to select what you want to copy / paste into a spreadsheet.
 Go ahead and open a spreadsheet to add your data to as well.

 As an example, let's look at the [Wine Spectator Top 100 list](https://top100.winespectator.com/lists/).

 This page is actually well-formatted into a table, so we could potentially copy / paste the information, but that might cause problems when putting it into a spreadsheet format.
-So we'll use XPath to extract the information on the page for easy inputting into a spreadsheet.
+So we'll use XPath to extract the information on the page for easy import into a spreadsheet.

 Right click on the first wine name (**Dominus Estate** Napa Valley) and select "Inspect Element" or "Inspect" (depends on your browser).